RapidCircle/aca/README.md

 6. [ ] workflow: implement Archive VM function
 7. [ ] job: auto power down VMs (marked with 'Daily shutdown' status)
 8. [ ] ensure normal stdout is not logged to stderr in pm2
+9. [ ] Setup a config UI for configuring Storage Endpoint

 # Bugs
 1. [ ] AccessToken expires during sync of resources due to long running operation.